facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/api.md

     ...
 ```

-Executed right after per block argument and option parsing occurs.
-Arguments and options are accessible via `self.args`
+Executed right after the per block argument and option parsing occurs.
+The argument and options are accessible via
-and `self.options`.
-This gives the extension a chance to perform additional validation or adjustments of the arguments
+`self.argument` and `self.options`.
+This gives the extension a chance to perform additional validation or adjustments of
+the argument and options.
+This also gives the opportunity to initialize class variables based on the per block argument
 and options.
-This also gives the opportunity to initialize class variables based on the per block arguments and options.

 If validation fails, `#!py3 False` should be returned and the block will not be parsed as a generic block.